 What we do

-- Apply online to find out if you're eligible to receive a FREE needs assessment.
+- Apply online to find out if you can receive a needs assessment from us.
 Your family, doctor, a social worker or a teacher can also request a needs assessment on your behalf.

 - Service coordination is about choosing disability supports and services that can help you achieve the goals you mentioned during your needs assessment.

 - We'll help you access FREE disability supports and services offered by the Ministry of Health.
-These are delivered by providers contracted by the ministry.
+Many of the services are delivered by providers contracted by the ministry.
+Or you can pay someone you know or trust to support you.
 We’ll explore your options together and with your help create a support plan based on your unique disability needs.

-- Once your supports and services are in place, you’ll have a direct relationship with the provider.
-This means you can tell a provider directly if you’re happy with their service or if you want them to respond differently to your needs.
+- Once your supports and services are in place, you’ll have a direct relationship with the provider or the caregiver you employed to look after you.
+This means you can tell a provider/caregiver directly if you’re happy with their service or if you want them to respond differently to your needs.

 - Sometimes the support you need falls outside of our scope, like education assistance or housing.
 We’ll find out where you can get funding, and if we’re able, we can make a referral to the right agency.

-- Needs assessment and service coordination are carried out by our service facilitators.
+- Needs assessment and service coordination are carried out by our support facilitators.

 - Typically, you’ll work with several facilitators throughout your journey with us.